 in the student's education records, except to the extent that FERPA authorizes disclosure

 without consent.
 The list of items considered 'directory information,' and available

 without the student's consent, can be found in the Registrar's Office, 124 Bush Hall.

-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by SUNY Delhi in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+A school official is defined as a person employed by SUNY Delhi in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, collection agent, SUNY System Administration, or SUNY Student Information Campus Administrative Systems/SICAS employees); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, SUNY Delhi discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
 FERPA requires SUNY Delhi to make a reasonable attempt to notify the student of the records request unless the institution states in its annual notification that it intends to forward records on request.

 - The right to file a complaint with the U.S. Department of Education concerning alleged

 failures by State University to comply with the requirements of FERPA.
 The name and

 address of the Office that administers FERPA is:

 Directory information at SUNY Delhi is (effective May 1, 2023):